metalsoft-io/metalcloud-sdk-go/docs/PaginatedVniAllocationStrategy.md

 ### NewPaginatedVniAllocationStrategy

-`func NewPaginatedVniAllocationStrategy(data []VniAllocationStrategy2DataItem, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *PaginatedVniAllocationStrategy`
+`func NewPaginatedVniAllocationStrategy(data []VniAllocationStrategy, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *PaginatedVniAllocationStrategy`

 NewPaginatedVniAllocationStrategy instantiates a new PaginatedVniAllocationStrategy object This constructor will assign default values to properties that have it defined,